spockframework/spock/docs/interaction_based_testing.rst

 Verification of Interactions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There a two main ways in which a mock-based test can fail: An interaction can match more invocations than
+There are two main ways in which a mock-based test can fail: An interaction can match more invocations than
 allowed, or it can match fewer invocations than required.
 The former case is detected right when the invocation
 happens, and causes a ``TooManyInvocationsError``::